You are here

-Note: Only a professional license may be placed on inactive status.
+Only professional-level licenses may be placed on inactive status.
 Authorizations and initial licenses cannot be placed on inactive status.

-22-60.5-109.5 C.R.S. states that any person who holds a valid professional license may choose to convert the professional license to inactive status.
-To submit your request, log in to your eLicensing account and complete and submit an "Inactivate an Already Active Professional License" application.
+Colorado state statute allows for any person who holds a valid professional license may choose to convert the professional license to inactive status.
+To do so, simply log in to your eLicensing account and complete and submit an "Inactivate an Already Active Professional License" application.
 You may make this request only once during a 12-month period.
 There is no fee associated with an inactivation request.

 While on inactive status, though the expiration date of a professional license shall be suspended, the online credential verification will show an expiration date which will be the date we received your inactivation request.
 When you submit an application to return the professional license to active status, it shall be issued for the period remaining on the license as of the date of inactivation.
-Please note that per statute, while your professional license is on inactive status, you shall be deemed to not hold that professional license.
+Please note that state statute stipulates that while your professional license is on inactive status, you shall be deemed to not hold that professional license.

 The Educator Licensure Office only may inactivate a license that has been issued.
 We cannot inactivate your license at the time of initial application or at the time of renewal due to system constraints.
-You must wait until the application for the license has been approved and emailed to you.
+You must wait until the application for the license has been approved and the certificate emailed to you before submitting your request.
 Requests for inactivation that are received prior to the original license being issued cannot be processed.
-Too, if you hold a previously issued hardcopy certificate, you must include a copy of this original license within your inactivation application (e-mailed, softcopy certificates do not need to be included).
-If inactivated for more than one (1) year, you will need to submit a set of fingerprints to CBI for a current background check.

-If your license/authorization has already expired and you need written verification of past licensure status, please see the Verification of an Active or Expired License section.
+If your license or authorization has expired and you need written verification of prior status or licensure history, please see the Verification of an Active or Expired License section.
 We cannot print copies of expired credentials.

 Name Change Request